KRWG.ORG-The Region's Home Page

 BRYANT: So I was getting out.
-The sun was coming over the mountains from the background.
+The sun was coming over the mountains off in the background.
 And I remember just kind of - the light was too bright, and the dark places were too dark.
 I felt really numb.
 I didn't feel distraught like I felt my first shot.
 I felt numb because this is - this was the reality of war.
-Like, three instances in three months showed me pretty much every aspect that there is that good guys can die, bad guys can die, and innocence can die as well.
+Like, three instances in three months showed me pretty much every aspect that there is: that good guys can die, bad guys can die, and innocents can die as well.

 MCEVERS: And yet you didn't quit at that point.
 You kept doing it.
 What made you finally quit?
 What was it?

 BRYANT: One day, it was late 2010, we had a wall that had five pictures on it of top al-Qaida leaders.
 And I remember walking in one day, and I kind of stopped and looked at one of these guys.
 And I was like, man, which one of these mother (bleep) is going to die today?
 And I stopped myself, and I was like, that's not me.
 Like, that's just not who I am.
 I don't think like that.
 I was taught to respect life, even if in the realities of war that we have to take it, it should be done with respect.
 And I wanted this guy to die.